Migettuwatte Gunananda Thera: Debates

-Panadura Debate
+Panadura debate

-All these debates culminated in the most notable, the "Panadura debate" (පානදුරාවාදය), which was held two years after the Gampola debate in 1873.
+All these debates culminated in the most notable, the Panadura debate (පානදුරාවාදය), which was held two years after the Gampola debate in 1873.
 The cause for the debate arose when Rev. David de Silva delivered a sermon on the soul at the Wesleyan Chapel, Panadura on 12 June 1873.
-Gunananda Thera delivered a sermon a week later criticizing the points raised by de Silva.
+Gunananda Thera delivered a sermon a week later criticising the points raised by de Silva.
 The two parties signed an agreement on 24 July 1873 to hold another debate at Panadura.
 However, this was not the only cause of the debate.

 The Christians may have thought that the Buddhists were not educated and hence could be easily defeated in debate.
-However, the Buddhist monks were familiar with Pali and Sanskrit texts like Nyaya Bindu written by Dignāga and Tarka sastra by Dharmakirti, which were written on the art of debating, and were not hesitant in accepting the challenge of debating in public.
+However, the Buddhist monks were familiar with Pali and Sanskrit texts like Nyaya Bindu written by Dignāga and Tarka Sastra by Dharmakirti, which were written on the art of debating, and were not hesitant in accepting the challenge of debating in public.

-The debate was held on 24 and 26 August 1873 on a property owned by Jeramias Dias near the Rankot Vihara.
+The debate was held on 26 to 28 August 1873 on a property owned by Jeramias Dias near the Rankot Vihara.
 The ablest debaters were summoned on the side of the Christians.
-Gunananda Thera was the debater on the side of the Buddhists while de Silva and Catechist S.F.
-Sirimanna represented the Christian side.
+Gunananda Thera was the debater on the side of the Buddhists while de Silva and Catechist S. F. Sirimanna represented the Christian side.
 The debate revolved around topics ranging from the nature of God, the Soul, and resurrection, to the concept of Karma, Rebirth, Nirvana and the principle of Pratītyasamutpāda or dependent origination.

-Dr. K.D.G.
-Wimalaratna, Director of National Archives wrote:
+Dr K. D. G. Wimalaratna, Director of National Archives wrote:

-"Rev. David de Silva, a fluent speaker in Pali and Sanskrit addressed the audience of around 6000 -7000 - but only a very few understood him.
+"Rev. David de Silva, a fluent speaker in Pali and Sanskrit addressed the audience of around 6000–7000 – but only a very few understood him.
 In complete contrast was Mohottiwatte Gunananda Thera who used plain language to counter the arguments of his opponents."

-Dr. Vijaya Samaraweera in his article "The Government and Religion: Problems and Policies c.
+Dr Vijaya Samaraweera in his article "The Government and Religion: Problems and Policies c.
 1832 to c.
 1910", stated:

 "The Rev. Migettuwatte Gunananda proved himself to be a debater of a very higher order, mettlesome, witty and eloquent, if not especially erudite.
 The emotions generated by this debate and the impact of Migettuwatte Gunananda's personality had lasting effects on the next generation of Buddhist activities.
 Migettuwatte Gunananda's triumph at Panadura set the seal on a decade of quiet recovery of Buddhist confidence.
 In retrospect, the establishment of the 'Society for the Propagation of Buddhism' at Kotahena, and the Lankaprakara Press at Galle would seem to mark the first positive phase in this recovery."

 At the end of the second day of the debate, the crowd chanted "sadhu, sadhu", displeasing the Christians.
-When the atmosphere became heated, Gunananda Thera raised his voice and ordered: "Everybody should be silent".
+When the atmosphere became heated, Gunananda Thera raised his voice and ordered: "Everybody should be silent."
 After that remark, the crowd was dispersed without making any further commotion.